ahengine/Unity-Trigger-2D/README.md

-# Unity Trigger 2D
+# Unity Trigger2D Module
-This is a minimal trigger 2d framework for Unity
+This is a minimal trigger 2d module for Unity

 Porject Created by Unity 2020.3.33f1